mayank2705/Credit_Card_Fraud_Detection/README.md

 Identify fraudulent credit card transactions.

 Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
 Confusion matrix accuracy is not meaningful for unbalanced classification.

+# Data Collection
+Data csv file can be accessed from https://www.kaggle.com/mlg-ulb/creditcardfraud